Chateau Accommodation

 If you want to book an external DJ other than these guys or if you have someone within your guest list who likes to spin the discs then we can arrange to hire the appropriate DJ equipment for you.
 The cost starts at approximately €950

 Like most things, you really get what you pay for with wedding photography and we cannot stress how important it is to get it right.
 Capturing the day without intruding upon it is a definite skill and when it’s done well it makes an enormous difference.
-The starting price for a decent photographer is about €900 and for someone really talented you can easily pay well above this.
+The starting price for a decent photographer is about €1500 and for someone really talented you can easily pay €5000 or even double that.

 Local French options